 Our Story

-Recently, OCA completed major improvements to Poquatuck Hall, including renovating the interior, stabilizing the floors and foundation, adding ADA-compliant bathrooms, installing a new HVAC system, installing new stage lighting. and renovating the kitchen.
+In recent years, Poquatuck Hall, Inc. completed major improvements to the Hall, including renovating the interior, stabilizing the floors and foundation, adding ADA-compliant bathrooms, installing a new HVAC system, installing new stage lighting. and renovating the kitchen.

-Poquatuck Hall and OCA are supported entirely through annual memberships, contributions and Hall rentals.
+Poquatuck Hall is supported entirely through annual memberships, contributions and Hall rentals.
 If you're not already a member or would like to make a contribution towards the maintenance and rehabilitation of the Hall, you can learn more on our membership & donations page.